After you get hired, it’s now time to face the equity research interviews.

-On the micro level, increases in oil prices decrease a household's spending power.
-It also greatly decreases a company's ability to pay, especially companies that are heavily reliant on gasoline (e.g. bus companies)
+On the micro-level, increases in oil prices decrease a household's spending power.
+It also dramatically reduces a company's ability to pay, especially organizations that are heavily reliant on gasoline (e.g. bus companies)

 On the macro level, oil price increases tend to reduce economic growth and increase inflation.